 - Not all horses “need” grain, so don’t feel pressured into feeding it if their calorie and nutrient needs are being met with forage, or forage and a balancer.

 - When in doubt contact your veterinarian or agricultural extension office for advice.

-Supplements are all the rage for both humans and animals, and you’ll be hard pressed to find someone who doesn’t feed their horse a little something extra.
+Supplements are all the rage for both humans and animals, and you’ll be hard-pressed to find someone who doesn’t feed their horse a little something extra.
 There are thousands of different equine supplements on the market for all different reasons.
-Some are said to boost hoof health, others are calming, some protect the joints, others improve digestion, and help with respiratory issues.
+Some are said to boost hoof health, others are calming, some protect the joints, and others improve digestion or help with respiratory issues.

 Every inch of your horse’s body, it seems, inside and out, has a supplement manufactured for it!